Business Perspectives for Creative Leaders faculty

 Barry Nalebuff, Milton Steinbach Professor of Management

 Barry Nalebuff is an expert on game theory and has written extensively on its application to business strategy.
-He is the coauthor of five books: Thinking Strategically and The Art of Strategy are two popular books on game theory with over 300,000 copies in print.
+He is the coauthor of six books: Thinking Strategically and The Art of Strategy are two popular books on game theory with over 300,000 copies in print.
 In Co-opetition, Nalebuff looks beyond zero-sum games to emphasize the potential for cooperating as well as competing.
 In Why Not?, he and Ian Ayres provide a framework for problem solving and ingenuity.
-His most recent book, Lifecycle Investing, provides a new strategy for retirement investing.
-A graduate of MIT, a Rhodes Scholar and Junior Fellow at the Harvard Society of Fellows, Nalebuff earned his doctorate at Oxford University.
+Lifecycle Investing provides a new strategy for retirement investing.
+His forthcoming book, Mission in a Bottle, tells the story of Honest Tea in comic book format.
+A graduate of MIT, a Rhodes Scholar, and Junior Fellow at the Harvard Society of Fellows, Nalebuff earned his doctorate at Oxford University.

 In addition to his academic work, he has extensive experience consulting with multinational firms, from American Express, GE, and McKinsey to Google and Rio Tinto.
-He is advising the NBA in their negotiations with the National Basketball Players Association and serves on the board of Nationwide Insurance.
-In 1998, Nalebuff together with one of his former students (Seth Goldman) cofounded Honest Tea, a company that sells ready-to-drink iced tea that truly tastes like tea.
+He advised the NBA in their negotiations with the National Basketball Players Association and serves on the board of Nationwide Insurance.
+In 1998, Nalebuff together with one of his former students, Seth Goldman, cofounded Honest Tea, a company that sells ready-to-drink iced tea that truly tastes like tea.
 It is one of Inc. Magazine’s fastest growing companies and has grown (organically) from $0 to $70 million in sales.
-In 2011, Coca-Cola purchased the company.
+In 2011, Coca-Cola purchased the company. more on Nalebuff »

 Arthur J. Swersey, Professor of Operations Research